ktanaka101/openapi-dry-validation-generator/README.md

 Only get request parameters are supported.
 (And that's the minimum!)
 The implementation is also dirty.
 Much work still needs to be done!

+The ultimate goal is to

+- Provided as an executable file. (single binary, of course)
+- Supports all definitions involving OpenAPI validation.
+- Generate a ruby code within 1 second.

 ## Contributors